MortyC-137Smith/MortyC-137Smith/README.md

 ###### This might be obvious but I also won't friend you if you're antiship/fic.
 I do not make exceptions for this.

-Sometimes I may be unresponsive via text, even if I'm moving and/or emoting.
-I will make it clear in my pony's name when this happens.

 ##

 ### You are responsible for reading the above before interacting with me.